 We may charge an exit fee of up to 5% of each amount that is withdrawn from a fund within the Forsyth Barr Investment Funds.
 Any exit fee would be deducted from your withdrawal amount before it is paid to you.
-No exit fees are currently charged.
+Currently, we do not charge an exit fee.